Rowing is one of the oldest AAGPS Sports, held since 1893. Newington entered the Head of the River for the first time in 1921 and won it on debut.

 For senior crews (boys in Years 10, 11 and 12) the season culminates in the AAGPS Head of the River, which is held in early March.
 This is one of the highlights of the sporting calendar with crowds of around 10,000 people lining the banks of the Sydney International Regatta Centre, the facility where the Sydney Olympic Rowing Regatta was held.

-At the 2019 AAGPS Head of the River, Newington had podium finishes for the 2nd VIII and 1st IV and achieved second place in the AAGPS Junior pointscore.
+- At the 2020 AAGPS Head of the River, Newington had a podium finish in the 2nd VIII and achieved second place in the AAGPS Junior pointscore.

 The Newington rowing program enters its rowers in a variety of regattas in addition to the AAGPS regattas.
-Our rowers competed in:
+Our rowers compete in:

 - JB Sharpe Winter Series